dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-mnist dataset.md

 Last batch validation accuracy 0.71484375
 ```

-Some default batch sizes when training MINST are 32, 64, or 100 examples.
+Some default batch sizes when training MNIST are 32, 64, or 100 examples.

 We are most interested to calculate the accuracy on the validation dataset, because this really has much sense.